-These risks can be attributed to historic contamination, flood risk or surface water drainage issues.
-We’re well versed in aiding developers to flag and manage these potentially unknown liabilities, whilst keeping all stakeholders and regulators happy throughout the entire development process.
-The below services provide a snap-shot of how we can help you on your development journey.
+Phase 1 Preliminary Risk Assessments are most required to support planning applications or comply with planning conditions.
+Risks can be attributed to historic contamination, flood risk or surface water drainage issues.
+We can help developers to identify and manage these potentially unknown liabilities, whilst keeping all stakeholders and regulators happy throughout the entire development process.

 We can help you to confidently buy the environmentally contentious properties that others may shun.
-Our comprehensive approach is driven by using best of breed data coupled with unrivalled expertise.
-When deciding which site to acquire, Ashfield can help position you at the forefront of the decision making process.
+Our comprehensive approach is driven by using best of breed data coupled with unrivalled expertise to assist the successful fulfilment of your planning and development applications.

 Make environmentally contentious sites more valuable by utilizing our expertise throughout the remediation process as part of your development journey.
 Successfully project managing the remediation of land without it costing you the earth requires a host of multi-disciplinary skills.
 Making your development project a success requires regulatory knowledge, construction experience and a mutual objective of minimising cost and risk exposure.